 Author: Clayton M. Christensen

 His seminal book The Innovator's Dilemma (1997), which first outlined his disruptive innovation frameworks, received the Global Business Book Award for the Best Business Book of the Year in 1997, was a New York Times bestseller, has been translated into over 10 languages, and is sold in over 25 countries.
-He is also a four-time recipient of the McKinsey Award for the Harvard Business Reviews's best article and received a Lifetime Achievement Award from the Tribeca Film Festival in 2010.
+He was also a four-time recipient of the McKinsey Award for the Harvard Business Reviews's best article and received a Lifetime Achievement Award from the Tribeca Film Festival in 2010.

-Christensen has recently focused his innovation lens on two of our most vexing social issues, education and health care.
+Christensen had focused his innovation lens on two of our most vexing social issues, education and health care.
 Disrupting Class which looks at the root causes of why schools struggle and offers solutions was named one of the "10 Best Innovation and Design Books in 2008” by BusinessWeek and the best Human Capital book of the year in the Strategy + Business Best Books of 2008.
 The Innovator's Prescription (2009) examines how to fix the problems facing healthcare.
 So as to further examine and apply his frameworks to the social sector, Christensen founded Innosight Institute, a non-profit think tank, in 2008.

-An advisor to numerous countries and companies, including the government of Singapore, he is currently a board member at India's Tata Consultancy Services (NYSE: TCS), Franklin Covey (NYSE: FC), W.R.
+An advisor to numerous countries and companies, including the government of Singapore, he was a board member at India's Tata Consultancy Services (NYSE: TCS), Franklin Covey (NYSE: FC), W.R.
 Hambrecht, and Vanu.
 Christensen also applies his frameworks via management consultancy Innosight which he co-founded in 2000, and Rose Park Advisors, an investment firm he founded in 2007.

 Christensen was born in Salt Lake City, Utah in 1952.
 He graduated with highest honors in economics from Brigham Young University in 1975.
 Later, he received an M.Phil. in applied econometrics and the economics of less-developed countries from Oxford University in 1977, where he studied as a Rhodes Scholar.
 He received an MBA with High Distinction from the Harvard Business School in 1979, graduating as a George F. Baker Scholar.
 In 1982-1983 he was a White House fellow, serving as an assistant to U.S. Transportation Secretaries Drew Lewis and Elizabeth Dole.
 In 1992, he was awarded a DBA from the Harvard Business School, receiving the Best Dissertation Award from the Institute of Management Sciences for his doctoral thesis on technology development in the disk drive industry.
-He is currently the Robert and Jane Cizik Professor of Business Administration at the Harvard Business School.
+He was the Robert and Jane Cizik Professor of Business Administration at the Harvard Business School.